The POCO C++ Libraries are a collection of open source class libraries for developing network-centric, portable applications in C++.

 Here's the result of the analysis:

-and here's POCO General informations:
+and here's POCO General information:

 The first remark is that POCO is well commented.